-With demand for data scientists far outstripping the available supply, the war for data talent is in full swing.
-This means companies must be extra conscious of how their specific employer brand is perceived by would-be hires if they hope to attract and retain top performers.
+With demand for data scientists far outstripping available supply, the war for data talent is in full swing.
+Thus, companies must be extra conscious of their employer branding and how it's perceived by would-be hires.

-A recent IBM study highlights just how dire the data talent hiring crunch is.
-Although the number of job openings for data scientists was expected to grow to 61,799 in 2020, that figure represents just 2 percent of the projected demand across job roles requiring data and analytics expertise.
+A 2017 IBM study highlighted just how dire the data talent hiring crunch is.
+Although the number of job openings for data scientists was expected to grow to 61,799 in 2020, that figure represents just 2% of the projected demand across job roles requiring data and analytics expertise.

-In this post, we'll examine the growing importance of employer branding and how those efforts are helping organizations edge out the competition for finding and hiring top talent.
+In this post, we'll examine the growing importance of employer branding and how those efforts are helping data-drive organizations find and hire top talent.

-Compensation is always a factor, but more and more often what data scientists really want is a seat at the table where they can be directly involved in the companies’ data challenges at the highest levels, according to HBR.
+Compensation is always a factor, but more and more often what data scientists really want is a seat at the table.
+Rather than being passive data observers, they want to be directly involved in thinking through the companies’ challenges, often at the highest levels.

 “Data scientists don’t do well on a short leash.
 They should have the freedom to experiment and explore possibilities.”

-Microsoft is one company that’s invested a great deal in their employer brand and culture since Satya Nadella was elevated to CEO in 2014.
-Nadella recently had this to say about the culture Microsoft is working to develop:
+Microsoft is one high-profile company that’s invested a great deal in their employer brand and culture, especially since Satya Nadella was elevated to CEO in 2014.
+Nadella once reportedly had this to say about the culture Microsoft is working to develop:

 "You join here, not to be cool, but to make others cool."

 These efforts matter deeply to today’s workers, particularly among Millennials and Generation X, who make up more than two-thirds of the U.S. labor force.
-According to ZipRecruiter, close to 90 percent of these workers say a company’s commitment to workplace diversity affects their decision to work there.
+According to ZipRecruiter, close to 90% of these workers say a company’s commitment to workplace diversity affects their decision to work there.

 By committing to assembling teams that represent all races and gender identities, firms not only better position themselves to attract talent from younger generations, they also perform better.
-A recent McKinsey report shows that companies in the top quartile of workplace diversity are 33 percent more likely to financially outperform less-inclusive competitors.
+A 2018 McKinsey report shows that companies in the top quartile of workplace diversity are 33% more likely to financially outperform less-inclusive competitors.

-The importance of good corporate citizenship and social impact was borne out in our recent white paper, Top 100 Dream Employers: Where Diverse STEM Talent Aspire To Work, which surveyed 8,394 students and working professionals from diverse backgrounds to get a pulse of their most-desired places to work.
-In the survey, dozens of impact-focused organizations made the list, including the United Nations, the World Bank, the Bill & Melinda Gates Foundation, UNICEF, and the American Civil Liberties Union (ACLU).
+In it, we surveyed 8,394 students and working professionals from diverse backgrounds to get a pulse of their most-desired places to work.
+Dozens of impact-focused organizations made the list, including the United Nations, the World Bank, the Bill & Melinda Gates Foundation, UNICEF, and the American Civil Liberties Union (ACLU).